enkidevs/curriculum/mongodb/intro/aggregation-beginner/aggregation-intro.md

 The `pipeline` part is mandatory.
 It is an array of at least one, or more, pipeline stages and can have 1 or more operations.
 The `options` part is optional and will be discussed later on.

-The aggregation pipeline is where all the documents from a collection or a database are grouped together and sent through a pipeline where they are transformed after each specified stage into an aggregated result.
+The aggregation pipeline is where all the documents from a collection and/or a database are grouped together and sent through a pipeline where they are transformed after each specified stage into an aggregated result.

 The stages are ways of processing data.